Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 Customize WordPress media uploader (JS knowledge is requested)

-- Finally, add the code below into the project_img_uploader.js
+- Finally, add the code below to the project_img_uploader.js

 // # Javascript Reference/wp-media